mainwp/mainwp/readme.txt

 == Changelog ==

+= 3.0.2 - 1-22-16 =
+* Fixed: Bug that was stripping long plugin and theme names
+* Fixed: Issue adding sites when SSL is set to no

 = 3.0.1 - 1-18-16 =
 * Updated: Extensions Icons
 * Fixed: Issue with reconnecting child site with unique ID